Why come to Palma de Mallorca

 Wind – water of Palma de Mallorca

-Palma’s old town is full of ancient passages, historic monuments and splendid architecture – ready to be explored.
-Large parts of the old town have been beautifully restored with 17th- and 18th-century places converted to homes and hotels.
-Developers have paid great attention to retaining historic details as well as making the home efficient, comfortable and elegant.
+Palma’s old town is full of ancient passages, historical monuments and splendid architecture – ready to be explored.
+Large parts of the old town have been beautifully restored, with 17th- and 18th-century places converted to homes and hotels.
+Developers have paid great attention to retaining historical details as well as making the home efficient, comfortable and elegant.

 Unfortunately, Mallorca and the whole island have been exposed to many invasions and conquests throughout its history.
 From 902 to 1229, Palma was known to the Arabs as Medina Mayurqa and to Mallorcans thereafter simply as Ciutat (city).
 The city was actually named after the Roman city of Palmaria (founded around 120 BC), which still sits a couple of metres beneath the ground.